 Painswick Rococo Garden

-Ideal for outdoor playtime, Painswick Rococo Garden not only has its very own three-centre maze for kids to explore, but is home to a rustic play area, too.
+Ideal for outdoor playtime, Painswick Rococo Garden is not only home to a charming rustic play area, but it has its very own three-centre maze for kids to explore, too.

-Complete with a woodland swing, wobbly bridge, clamber nets and even an impressive wooden folly for climbing, youngsters have plenty of chance to play in this magical setting, whilst accompanying adults can soak up the beautiful sights of this unique Cotswold attraction.
+Complete with a woodland swing, wobbly bridge, clamber nets and even an impressive wooden folly for climbing, youngsters can spend hours playing in this magical setting, whilst accompanying adults can soak up the beautiful sights of this unique Cotswold attraction.

 Woodchester Park in Nympsfield